-The following is a list of additional expenditures beyond those of tuition, room, board, fees, etc., for which students enrolled in the athletic training education program are responsible.
+The following is a list of additional estimated expenditures beyond those of tuition, room, board, fees, etc. for which students enrolled in the athletic training program are responsible.

-- 1. Purchase of authorized athletic training uniforms. - 2.
-Assumption of all costs and arrangements for travel to and from clinical facilities for clinical experiences. - 3.
-Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the athletic training education program. - 4.
-Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the athletic training education program. - 5.
-Annual recertification of American Red Cross Professional Rescuer/AED First Aid and CPR or American Heart Association BLS for Health Care Providers certification or Emergency Medical Technician equivalency. - 6.
-Initiate the Hepatitis B vaccination series while enrolled in AH 101 or provide documentation of completed series or complete the necessary waiver. - 7.
-Annual fees for online clinical proficiency tracking software. - 8.
-Annual fees for professional liability insurance policy.
+- 1. Purchase of authorized athletic training uniforms. \$70 annually - 2.
+Assumption of all costs and arrangements for travel to and from clinical facilities for clinical experiences. (variable depending location and frequency, but all clinical sites are within 120 miles) - 3.
+Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the Athletic Training Program. \$30 - 4.
+Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the Athletic Training Program. \$52 - 5.
+Certification and/or recertification of American Red Cross Professional Rescuer/AED First Aid and CPR or American Heart Association BLS for Health Care Providers certification or Emergency Medical Technician equivalency. \$27 biennially - 6.
+Initiate the Hepatitis B vaccination series while enrolled in AH 101 or provide documentation of completed series or complete the necessary waiver. \$80 per injection for maximum of three. - 7.
+Annual fees for online clinical proficiency tracking software. \$80 - 8.
+Annual fees for professional liability insurance policy. \$30